DeivissonLisboa/calculator/README.md

 # A simple calculator build with plain Javascript

-Just some onclick functions and a css copie from the ios calculator! kkkk
+Just some onclick functions and a css style copied from the ios calculator! kkkk